ampproject/amphtml/extensions/amp-story/amp-story.md

 ### Live story

-Using the `live-story` attribute, you can append new pages to a story for users to see in real-time.
-If the user is on the last page it will show a notification saying there are new pages and the progress bar will be updated.
+Use the `live-story` attribute to append new pages to a story for users to see in real-time.

+This attribute will show a notification of new pages and update the progress bar to users on the last page.

-The core use cases for this are: coverage for breaking news or live events where the user can stay on to see new pages as they come in.
-Common examples are award shows, sporting events, and elections.
+Core use cases for live-story include coverage for breaking news or live events, enabling real-time updates to users without exiting the story.
+Award shows, sporting events, and elections are some examples.

 #### How it works